GroceriStar/groceristar-fetch/text/coda-text.md

-Причина по которой мы имеем 3 файла, для наших Grocery Lists.

-1) К этой структуре я пришел сам. Основная задача этой иерархии/организации файлов -> не только убрать необходимость на ранних этапах подключения к серверу, настраивать все необходимые настройки и права доступа.

-В дальнейшем эти файлы(раньше тоже) - мы будем использовать их в скрипте импорта данных в базу нашего сервера.
-Вот пример импорта из прошлого.

-Т.е. логика  такая
+The reason why we have 3 files, related to our Grocery Lists.

+1) I create this structure on my own.
+First goal for this hierarhy(file organization) was need to import data into groceristar database.
+But in order to remove connection to our server, for different reasons, like applying all imortant settings, setup access token generation, granting access, etc...

+All of this time GL are used as part of import script.

+So logic was:

-пуста database - connected to main project /  production / 0 users
+0) empty database, that connected to main project / production / 0 custom users

--> we move our server to heroku hosting
+1) we deploying our server to Heroku hosting
-  -> run our import script that move static data into database.
-  -> then we can run our project
+1.1) run our clean up script that drop all tables and data at our database 1.2) run our import script that move static data into database 1.3) we can run our project

-  all is renders and calls without any issues.
+1.4) all pages renders well and calls without any issues.

   ====

-  Вторая задача
-  является тестирование и создание базовых компонентов в React проектах.
-  Эти компоненты мы используем в 5-8 проектах и стааемся делать их таким образом, чтобы они были independent и работали в стрессовых условиях.

-  это пока только желание, но мы стараемся к этому прийти.
+Second task.
+Testing and development of basic components in React projects.
+We have 5-10 different projects and use components between them.
+We trying to make that components works independently and work well at stressed environment as well.
+Right now it's a wish, but we're working hard on it.

 ====